DinoMarlir/laboratory/readme.md

 Don't use this on Windows

 **macOS:**
-It may work, idk just why would you run a minecraft server on macOS
+It may work, why would you run a minecraft server on macOS

 ### Updating